alekskimeu/alekskimeu/README.md

 <br>

-> We lead our lives like water flowing down a hill going more or less in one
-> direction until we splash into something that forces us to find a new course.
-> Water never waits.
-It changes shapes and flows around things, and finds the secret
-> paths no one else has thought about. 🚀
-> ~ *Arthur Golden*
->
 > Whatever you do, don’t let inertia and complacency keep you from pushing yourself <br>
 > a little bit every day. 🚀
 </td>